ayaviri-wex/house-financial-disclosures/README.md

     - [ ] Write new report transactions to database
     - [ ] SOMEWHERE in here, consider writing the reports themselves to some sort of object storage for the sake of posterity
 - [ ] Improve parser robustness, sample size of 1 off of which to build regex patterns was obviously too small
-    - [ ] Filing ID appears to be at the end of the first page.
+    - [x] Filing ID appears to be at the end of the first page.
 It's likely best to search for it in its own pass through of the document and not as a capturing group in a larger regex
+    - [x] Asset tickers aren't required, and current pattern requires them
     - [ ] Additional transaction asset sections.
 These are not breaking the parser, but they are being read as part of the next transaction's asset name
+        - [ ] Filing Status
         - [ ] Subholding Of
         - [ ] Description
         - [ ] Comments
     - [ ] A populated Owner column of the transaction table also bleeds into the asset name.
 Best course of action is likely to get the distinct values for it and add a capturing group for it in or exclude it entirely from the transaction pattern
         - So far, we've found SP
-    - [ ] Some transaction types are marked as "S (partial)".
+    - [x] Some transaction types are marked as "S (partial)".
 This might break the parser since the group after the transaction type doesn't expect a parenthesis
-    - [ ] Physical scans don't produce text.
+    - [x] Physical scans don't produce text.
 Deal with this case
-    - [ ] There are different varieties of the transactions table header and footer, as well as multiple occurences of the searched after table footer
-    - NOTE: No action item here for now, but values "Cap.
-Gains > $200" column don't seem to leave any text
-- [ ] Restrict search to periodic transaction reports
+- [x] Restrict search to periodic transaction reports